Hair Care Tips for Teens

 Six Hair Care Tips for Luscious Locks

-Leave color changes to the professionals.
+- Leave color changes to the professionals.
 Although do-it-yourself highlights and hair-color kits are easy and inexpensive, the results are almost always not in your best interest.
 Get a recommendation for a good stylist and consult with him or her (as well as your parents!) before you decide to change your hair color.
 There are infinite shades of blonde, red, brown, or even black.
 A stylist can help you pick the best one for your skin tone.
 Also, your current hair-color might react to certain dyes.
+And certain types of hair coloring can cause allergic reactions in some people.